NielsLeenheer/EscPosEncoder/README.md

 Alternatively you could use the CommonJS way of doing things and require the package:

     let EscPosEncoder = require('esc-pos-encoder');

     let encoder = new EscPosEncoder();

+### Use with Deno

+This library does not have a dedicated package on `deno.land/x`, but you can directly import the NPM package.
+It is fully compatible with Deno.

+    import EscPosEncoder from 'npm:esc-pos-encoder';

+    let encoder = new EscPosEncoder();